MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/customize-the-track-regarding-card.md

 An app maker can modify the contact card a user sees when they track an email or appointment using [**Set Regarding**](user/track-message-or-appointment.md).

-To modify the contact card an app maker, needs to moidify the **App for Outlook Contact Card** form.
+To modify the contact card an app maker, needs to modify the **App for Outlook Contact Card** form.

 In the example below, the **App for Outlook Contact Card** form has three columns titled **Job Title**, **Business Phone**, and **Mobile Phone**.
 These are the same columns that a user sees on the contact card.

    > [!div class="mx-imgBorder"]
    > ![Contact card example](media/sample-contact-card-columns.png)

-If you wanted to modify the **Mobile Phone** column and replace it with the **Company Name** column, then you need to update the contact card form and update the columns that appear.
+If you wanted to modify the **Mobile Phone** column and replace it with the **Company Name** column, then you need to update the **App for Outlook Contact Card** and update the columns that appear.

    > [!div class="mx-imgBorder"]
    > ![Contact card before customization](media/before-cust.png)